Troubleshoot a Full Transaction Log (SQL Server Error 9002)

 If you cannot free enough disk space on the drive that currently contains the log file, consider moving the file to another drive with sufficient space.

+IMPORTANT!!
 Log files should never be placed on compressed file systems.

-To move a log file
+Move a log file

 If space is available on the log disk, you can increase the size of the log file.
 The maximum size for log files is two terabytes (TB) per log file.

-To increase the file size
+Increase the file size

 If autogrow is disabled, the database is online, and sufficient space is available on the disk, either: